xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-04-05-witchskull-and-smoke-witch-at-medusa.md

   </a>
 </div>

-After the show had ended at around 10:00, Zi and I spoke to Witchskull members Marcus, Joel (drums) and Tony (bass).
-They were all so lovely and kind, although Tony's thick Brooklyn accent was not what I expected.
-We talked anout the importance of young people in music and keepinh music scenes alive.
+After the show had ended, Zi and I spoke to Witchskull members Marcus, Joel (drums) and Tony (bass) outside the bar.
+They were all so lovely and kind, although Tony's thick Brooklyn accent caught me a little off guard.
+We talked about the importance of young people in music and keeping music scenes alive.
 <br>
 <br>
 Overall this was a really fun night.
 Thanks for coming with me Zi!
 Also shoutout to the guy who I met in an alley in Geelong who told me I should come to this.